 (3) To cancel an approved VET qualification or a prescribed VET qualification, the Council must give written notice of the cancellation to the person who conferred the qualification and the person who received it.

-[Section 58E inserted by No. 44 of 2008 s.
+[Section 58E inserted: No. 44 of 2008 s.
 38.]

 58F.
 When Council’s decisions have effect